Karlovy Vary Film Festival Reveals Competition Lineup

 Czech Republic-based filmmaker Olmo Omerzu will screen a road movie centered on boyhood friendship, “Winter Flies,” while debut filmmaker Adam Sedlak will compete with “Domestique,” a “claustrophobic minimalist study of the slow decline of body and mind.”

-Slovenia’s Sonja Prosenc, meanwhile, screens a “poetic tale of female coming-of-age,” “History of Love.”
+Slovenia’s Sonja Prosenc will screen “History of Love,” a “poetic tale of female coming-of-age.”

-The debuts include: Natalia Cabral and Oriol Estrada entry from the Dominican Republic and Spain, “Miriam Lies,” focusing on an adolescent girl’s quest for love; Pawel Maslona’s dark comedy “Panic Attack” from Poland; and Omur Atay’s drama “Brothers” from Turkey.
+Debut works include Natalia Cabral and Oriol Estrada entry from the Dominican Republic and Spain, “Miriam Lies,” focusing on an adolescent girl’s quest for love; Pawel Maslona’s dark comedy “Panic Attack” from Poland; and Omur Atay’s drama “Brothers” from Turkey.

-The Karlovy Vary fest’s showcase of competition films from the former East bloc, East of the West, has also announced its line-up of 12 entries including eight world premieres.
+East of the West, the festival’s showcase of competition films from former Soviet bloc countries, has also announced its lineup of 12 entries, including eight world premieres.

-Two entries rep Poland: Ewa Bukowska’s “53 Wars,” a psychological drama adapted from the autobiographical novel by Grazyna Jagielska; and “Via Carpatia” by Klara Kochanska and Kasper Bajon, “an intimate, independent road movie” chronicling a challenging trek to a refugee camp.
+Two entries represent Poland: Ewa Bukowska’s “53 Wars,” a psychological drama adapted from the autobiographical novel by Grazyna Jagielska; and “Via Carpatia” by Klara Kochanska and Kasper Bajon, “an intimate, independent road movie” chronicling a challenging trek to a refugee camp.

-The Czech Republic’s Tomas Pavlicek will screen “Bear With Us,” a study of the local phenomenon of weekending in the country, the Czech-Slovak “Moments” by Beata Parkanova explores family tensions and Hungary’s Laszlo Csuja takes on young lovers on the run in “Blossom Valley.”
+The Czech Republic’s Tomas Pavlicek will screen “Bear With Us,” a study of the local phenomenon of weekending in the country.
+Czech-Slovak “Moments” by Beata Parkanova explores family tensions.
+Hungary’s Laszlo Csuja takes on young lovers on the run in “Blossom Valley.”

 Iran’s Nima Eghlima is bringing “Amir,” about “a generation whose private lives are determined more by the rules of society than by their own will,” while Kyrgyz-Russian entry “Suleiman Mountain” by Elizaveta Stishova is a road-movie comedy-drama weighing in on healing fractured family bonds.

-“Crystal Swan” by Darya Zhuk is a Belarussian-German-U.S.-Russian tale of a Minsk law student with dreams of DJing in America while “Breathing Into Marble” by Giedre Beinoriute is a Lithuanian-Latvian-Croatian look at the impact on a family of their withdrawn adopted boy.
+“Crystal Swan” by Darya Zhuk is a Belarussian-German-U.S.-Russian tale of a Minsk law student with dreams of DJ-ing in America.
+“Breathing Into Marble,” by Giedre Beinoriute, is a Lithuanian-Latvian-Croatian look at the impact on a family of their withdrawn adopted boy.

-Russia’s “Deep Rivers” by Vladimir Bitokov is a “searingly vivid and visually remarkable debut” about life among a hardscrabble lumberjack family and “Volcano” by Roman Bondarchuk is a visually striking Ukrainian-German story centered on the struggles of an ill-prepared protagonist who has become lost in the steppe country.
+Russia’s “Deep Rivers” by Vladimir Bitokov is a “searingly vivid and visually remarkable debut” about life among a hardscrabble lumberjack family, and “Volcano” by Roman Bondarchuk is a visually striking Ukrainian-German story centered on the struggles of an ill-prepared protagonist who has become lost on the steppe.

-“Pause” by Tonia Mishiali is a Greek-Cypriot study in the dilemmas facing women in a patriarchal society.
+“Pause” by Tonia Mishiali is a Greek-Cypriot study of the dilemmas facing women in a patriarchal society.

-In the fest’s documentary competition, eight of the 12 entries, repping some 16 countries, are world premieres, with films spanning the globe from Chile to China via Egypt, the Baltics and Nepal.
+In the fest’s documentary competition, eight of the 12 entries, representing 16 countries, are world premieres, with films from Chile to China, via Egypt, the Baltics and Nepal.

 Among them is the latest by past Karlovy Vary winner Vitaly Mansky, “Putin’s Witnesses,” which takes on the presidential career of the Russian strongman.
-Meanwhile, “Bridges of Time” is a “contemplative documentary essay” by Kristine Briede and Lithuanian director Audrius Stonys.
+“Bridges of Time” is a “contemplative documentary essay” by Kristine Briede and Lithuanian director Audrius Stonys.

-Marouan Omara and Johanna Domke’s “Dream Away,” meanwhile, explores the depopulated Egyptian resort Sharm El Sheikh and Cyril Aris’s “sad and lyrical” “The Swing” from Lebanon is a tender portrait of determination to shield a loved one from pain and loss.
+Marouan Omara and Johanna Domke’s “Dream Away” explores the depopulated Egyptian resort Sharm El Sheikh, and Cyril Aris’ “The Swing,” from Lebanon, is a tender portrait of determination to shield a loved one from pain and loss.

 Pictured: Ivan Tverdovsky’s “Jumpman”